squirelo/hid-forwarder/README.md

 ## Receivers

-The receiver can either be a Raspberry Pi Pico running the [receiver_pico.uf2](receiver-pico/receiver_pico.uf2) firmware or a Pico W running the [receiver_pico_w.uf2](receiver-pico/receiver_pico_w.uf2) firmware.
+The receiver can either be a Raspberry Pi Pico running the [receiver_pico.uf2](https://github.com/jfedor2/hid-forwarder/releases/latest/download/receiver_pico.uf2) firmware or a Pico W running the [receiver_pico_w.uf2](https://github.com/jfedor2/hid-forwarder/releases/latest/download/receiver_pico_w.uf2) firmware.
 The Pico variant supports wired (serial) communication with the transmitter and the Pico W variant supports both wired and wireless (wifi and Bluetooth) communication.

+There are also firmware builds for the [Pico 2](https://github.com/jfedor2/hid-forwarder/releases/latest/download/receiver_pico2.uf2) and the [Pico 2 W](https://github.com/jfedor2/hid-forwarder/releases/latest/download/receiver_pico2_w.uf2).

 To configure the wifi on the wireless receiver or to enable Bluetooth and pair with a transmitter PC, use this web based [configuration tool](https://www.jfedor.org/hid-receiver-config/).